Days out on Exmoor - Exmoor Ponies in the wild

 Exmoor Foals

-Exmoor foals are born in the spring and early summer and spend the summer running with their mothers.
-They need to build-up a store of fat to take them through the hard winter ahead.
-It really is a life-affirming sight to see the mares with their foals on the moor.
+Exmoor foals are born in the spring and early summer.
+They spend the summer running with their mothers.
+These foals need to build up a store of fat to take them through the hard winter ahead.
+It is truly a life-affirming sight to see the mares with their foals on the moor.

 Photographing Exmoor Ponies